 You do, if you are the primary borrower, you are legally obligated to pay the debt and you actually make the payments.
 If you are married and both you and your spouse sign for the loan, then both of you are primary borrowers.
 If you pay your son's or daughter's mortgage to help them out, however, you cannot deduct the interest unless you co-signed the loan.

-Yes, your deduction is generally limited if all mortgages used to buy, construct, or improve your first home (and second home if applicable) total more than $1 million ($500,000 if you use married filing separately status).
+Yes, your deduction is generally limited if all mortgages used to buy, construct, or improve your first home (and second home if applicable) total more than $1 million ($500,000 if you use married filing separately status) for tax years prior to 2018.
+After 2017, this limit is lowered to $750,000.

 For details, see IRS Publication 936: Home Mortgage Interest Deduction.